ShreenandNaik/Furtim-Advanced-Rust-Dropper/README.md

 - **Native Windows API**:

   Uses VirtualAlloc to allocate RWX (Read-Write-Execute) memory and CreateThread to execute the payload within the process memory.
+ **Note**:
+Direct usage of `VirtualAlloc` with RWX permissions is a known indicator for EDR heuristics.
+For advanced evasion, consider implementing indirect syscalls or memory mapping techniques to bypass user-mode API hooks. -> Work in Progress

 - **Silent Operation**:

   All debug strings and console outputs are stripped from the release binary to minimize string-based detection signatures.